-Walk Woof Wag, an annual dog fun walk and fundraiser, was inspired by Chico youth, Bryce Velasco, who wanted to honor his dog, Jasmine, who was adopted through Chico Animal Shelter.
-In 2014, Bryce was in the 8th grade at Marsh Junior High School and taking a leadership class that requires students perform a service project.
+Walk Woof Wag is an annual dog festival, walk, and fundraiser that was inspired by Chico youth Bryce Velasco who wanted to honor his dog, Jasmine, who was adopted through Chico Animal Shelter.
+In 2014, Bryce was in the 8th grade at Marsh Junior High School and taking a leadership class that required students to perform a service project.
 Bryce’s vision was a walk that would be festive and fun and raise funds for Chico Animal Shelter.
 He approached Dr. Sarah Richardson, owner of The Canine Connection (Jasmine’s “go to” place for training, daycare, and boarding) and asked if she would help him transform his idea into reality.
-She and Bryce joined forces and planning for the first Walk Woof Wag gathering (held in 2014) began.
-It was decided that funds raised through Walk Woof Wag would go to Chico Animal Shelter’s medical fund so that the animals in their care can receive the medical care they need while they await loving, permanent homes.
+Sarah and Bryce joined forces and began planning for the first Walk Woof Wag gathering.
+It was decided that funds raised through Walk Woof Wag would go to Chico Animal Shelter’s medical fund so that the animals in their care could receive the medical care they need while they await loving, permanent homes.

 The stories of our annual “poster dogs”

 Since Walk Woof Wag began in 2014, the funds generated by this event have helped many animals at Chico Animal Shelter, and not just dogs!
-To symbolize ALL the animals helped by Walk Woof Wag, we select one dog each year to be featured as our “poster dog.”
+To symbolize ALL of the animals helped by Walk Woof Wag, we select one dog each year to be featured as our “poster dog.”
 These dogs represent the many animals that are helped by Chico Animal Shelter, especially those who need medical attention and so rely on our donations.
-Here are the stories of the dogs that have been Walk Woof Wag Poster Dogs.
+Here are the stories of the dogs who have been Walk Woof Wag Poster Dogs.
 While we can only pick one dog each year to represent all the animals helped by Walk Woof Wag, we hope these dogs put a face to the MANY animals helped by this event.